-The next phase (running until Spring/early Summer 2018) sees the team bringing artists together with local organisations, schools, residents and traders to produce creative responses to issues identified in the previous phase, making imaginative longer-term transformations of buildings, street features and facilities, and of people’s experiences of the High Street.
+The next phase (running until Autumn 2018) sees the team bringing artists together with local organisations, schools, residents and traders to produce creative responses to issues identified in the previous phase, making imaginative longer-term transformations of buildings, street features and facilities, and of people’s experiences of the High Street.
 Projects that are already underway include:

 Family Fun on the High Street - 28 & 29 April 2018.
 A mini-festival of creative things to see and do.

 With a team from the Wallich and a handful of Wales-based professional performers, Volcano leads a project working regularly in a professional theatre setting with a group of vulnerably housed people in Swansea, based on improvisation, teamwork and creative expression.
 Supported by the Paul Hamlyn Foundation.

 Transforming utility boxes in the HIgh Street with bold new surface-pattern designs by students at UWTSD.
 In partnership woth Swansea City Centre

 Striking awnings or canopies designed by artists to meet the needs of independent traders, improve the environment for visitors and shoppers, and help create a distictive visual identity for the street.
 We are working with Glasgow-based design studio Bespoke Atelier and a number of High Street traders.

 Guerilla transformation of parking space into pedestrian-friendly pop-up parks.
 Featuring artist Sean Browne.